-Per the U.S. Department of Education Regulation 34 CFR 668.43 (a) (5) (v), we have determined that the Elmhurst University bachelor’s program in Accounting meets 128 of the 150 semester hours, along with an ethics course, necessary to take the Certified Public Accountancy (CPA) examination.
+Per the U.S. Department of Education Regulation 34 CFR 668.43 (a) (5) (v), we have determined that the Elmhurst University bachelor’s program in Accounting meets 128 of the 150 semester hours, along with content requirements including a business ethics course, necessary to take the Certified Public Accountancy (CPA) examination in Illinois.

 Communication Sciences and Disorders

 Elmhurst’s program prepares graduates to earn the Certificate of Clinical Competence in Speech-Language Pathology.
 The certification qualifies you for an Illinois license to practice.
 With that license, graduates can work in hospitals, outpatient rehabilitation clinics, private practice, and skilled nursing facilities.
 The program also prepares graduates for working in the Illinois public schools.
 Most Speech-Language Pathologists work in schools, with a larger concentration in pre-school and primary school settings; a smaller number work in secondary schools.

 Requirements for educator licensure vary by state and may involve more than successful degree completion Graduates who apply for licensure in another state may be required to complete other requirements, such as completing an application, paying a fee, additional coursework, and passing associated state licensure exams.
 The Education Department programs at Elmhurst University are accredited by the Illinois State Board of Education through the State Educator Preparation and Licensing Board.
 The Department offers 17 teacher education programs that lead to Illinois teacher licensure at the undergraduate and graduate levels.
 All students must obtain an Illinois Professional Educator License before applying for licensure in another state.
 Please note that employment, salary, and occupational advancement are not guaranteed.